halvors/FC2MPPatcher/README.md

 ### Requirements
  * The game files itself.
 (We do not ship any game files as they are copyrighted by Ubisoft).
- * The newest version of the game from Steam, GOG, Uplay or the Retail edition (CD), your game be version 1.03.
+ * The newest version of the game from either Steam, Uplay, GOG or the Retail edition (Disc), your game needs to be version 1.03.

 ### Installation
 <b>NOTE:</b> As mentioned in license, we're not responsible for breaking your game or getting you banned.